System (magazine)

 System magazine is an Anglo-French biannual publication geared toward insiders of the fashion industry.
 The magazine offers long-format conversations with relevant individuals within the fashion industry, accompanied by portfolios created by image-makers.

+History and inspiration

-(System was earlier the name of a successful American magazine, "the magazine of business," introduced by A.W.
-Shaw in 1900.)
+System derives its name from the name of a successful historical American magazine, "the magazine of business," introduced by A.W.
+Shaw in 1900.

-Publishing company
+Founded by Alexia Niedzielski, Elizabeth von Guttman, Jonathan Wingfield, and Thomas Lenthal in 2003, System was initially published by Tartan Publishing, which Niedziedski co-founded.

-System was initially published by Tartan Publishing, until Mike Obenson bought the publication in 2020.
-With him System continued to evolve as an influential media brand, including the launch of another biannual sister publication 'System Beauty' in 2022 and expanding digital formats.
-Founders Elizabeth Von Guttman, Thomas Lenthal, and Jonathan Wingfield left the magazine in October of 2024 and planned to launch a new editorial venture after severe financial problems and disputes with Obenson.
-However, in December, it was announced the three reacquired the intellectual property rights and full ownership of the magazine after it entered liquidation.
-In may of 2025, they launched a new bi-annual "System Collections" which will offer a “time capsule” of key looks from fashion month.
+Mike Obenson officially bought the publication in 2020.
+With him System continued to evolve as an influential media brand, including the launch of another annual sister publication 'System Beauty' in 2022 and expanding digital formats.

+Relaunch

+However, in December 2024, it was announced that the original team - Elizabeth von Guttman, Thomas Lenthal, and Jonathan Wingfield - reacquired the title.
+In May 2025, the three launched a new bi-annual "System Collections" which will offer a “time capsule” of key looks from fashion month.

 Editorial board

-Elizabeth von Guttman, Thomas Lenthal, and Jonathan Wingfield.
-They are the members of the editorial board for the magazine.
-Prior System, von Guttman worked as contributor at Industrie magazine.
+Elizabeth von Guttman, Thomas Lenthal, and Jonathan Wingfield are the members of the editorial board for the magazine.

+Prior to System, von Guttman worked as contributor at Industrie magazine.
+She previously worked with Alexia Niedzielski in the founding and editing of Ever Manifesto, a publication focused on sustainability in fashion; Niedzielski and Guttman also co-founded (with Charlotte Casiraghi) Ever Consulting, the publisher of the manifesto.
+Today von Guttman is increasingly focused on the Altava Group, a metaverse company focused on creativity in fashion through generative AI.

-Jonathan Wingfield has previously been editor-in-chief of Numéro and Numéro Homme magazines for 12 years.
+Jonathan Wingfield has previously been editor-in-chief of Numéro and Numéro Homme magazines for twelve years.

 Thomas Lenthal has been the creative director of Numéro and French Glamour.